wearetechnative/embed-sheet/README.md

-# Embed-sheet Extension For Quarto
+# Embed-sheet - extension For Quarto

-Embed Sheet allowed embedding SpreadSheet content as rendered image into PDF or HTML documents.
+_A Quarto extension that embeds spreadsheet files as images in your documents._

 You can embed LibreOffice or Excel documents of which the first page of a sheet is rendered as image and embedded in the Quarto document.

+## Features

+- Converts Excel (.xls, .xlsx) and LibreOffice Calc (.ods) files to images
+- Uses LibreOffice headless for high-fidelity rendering
+- Supports custom width and output format (jpg, png)
+- Caches converted images to speed up subsequent renders

 ## Motivation